-A suspect is in custody after people are stabbed in Tallahassee, Florida, at a workplace, police say
+At least 6 people are hospitalized after a workplace stabbing in Tallahassee, Florida

-(CNN)Police in Tallahassee, Florida, are investigating a stabbing incident Wednesday morning at Dyke Industries, a police spokesman said.
+(CNN)Police have a suspect in custody as they investigate a stabbing incident Wednesday morning at Dyke Industries in Tallahassee, Florida, a police spokesman said.

-Police have a suspect in custody, spokesman Damon Miller said.
-It is unclear if the person is an employee.
+Tallahassee Memorial HealthCare has received six people from the stabbing incident, the provider said.

+"They are currently being evaluated by our medical team," the hospital said.

 "At approximately 8:37 am, TPD responded to a stabbing near the 2000 block of Maryland Circle," the police department said in a written statement.